hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_poems/232_a_hymn_to_the_divinity_of_shri_ramakrishna.md

 Devoid wert Thou of the idea of sex,
 Thought of possession charmed Thee not.
 To Thee
 Obnoxious was all pleasure.
 Give to us,
-O greatest among Tyâgis, (Renouncers) love intense
+O greatest among Tyāgis, (Renouncers) love intense
 Unto Thy sacred feet; give, we implore!

 Fearless art Thou, and past all gloom of doubt;